adopted-ember-addons/ember-burger-menu/README.md

 - Easy to use & setup off-canvas menu
 - Mix and match from many menu & menu item animations
-- Control your menu from anywhere in your app
 - Swipe gesture support with changeable thresholds
 - Easily create your own animations